-- Select the No Opacity (2) animation effect for the fade.
+- Select the No Opacity (2) animation effect for the fade-out.

-- Drag the effect (3) to the point in the track where you want to fade your face.
-Adjust the starting and end point of the fade using the handles on the animation arrow.
+Drag and drop the No Opacity effect (3) to the point in the track where you want to fade-out.
+Adjust the start and end point of the fade using the handles on the animation arrow.

-- Select the Full Opacity (4) animation effect for the fade.
+- Select the Full Opacity (4) animation effect for fade-in.

-Drag the effect (5) to the point in the track where you want to fade your face back.
-Adjust the starting and end point of the fade using the handles on the animation arrow.
+Drag and drop the Full Opacity effect (5) to the point in the track where you want to fade-in.
+Adjust the start and end point of the fade using the handles on the animation arrow.

-- Figure: Camtasia - Steps for adding fade animation to video track of your face in 'Done' videos
+- Figure: Camtasia - Steps for adding fade-out/fade-in animation to video track of your face in 'Done' video

 Do you feel this rule needs an update?